-'''

--storage_server

-The name of the storage server.

-For example, OptimizedImage specifies that the environment supports the optimized synthetic backup method. '''
+The name of the storage server. -storage server storage server -setattribute The attribute is the name of the argument that represents the new functionality. attribute For example, OptimizedImage specifies that the environment supports the optimized synthetic backup method.

-- UNIX: /usr/openv/netbackup/bin/admincmd - Windows: install\path\NetBackup\bin\admincmd - 2 To verify, view the storage server attributes.
+- UNIX: /usr/openv/netbackup/bin/admincmd - Windows: install_path\NetBackup\bin\admincmd - 2 To verify, view the storage server attributes.

-See "Viewing MSDP storage server attributes" on page 212.
+See "Viewing MSDP storage server attributes" on page 219.

-See "About MSDP optimized synthetic backups" on page 29.
+See "About MSDP optimized synthetic backups" on page 33.